Stattek/RASCII/README.md

   <FILENAME>  Path to the image

 Options:
   -w, --width <WIDTH>                  Width of the output image.
-Defaults to 128 if width and height are not specified -H, --height <HEIGHT>    Height of the output image, if not specified, it will be calculated to keep the aspect ratio -c, --color              Whether to use colors in the output image -e, --escape-each-char   Whether all characters should have an ANSI color code before each character.
+Defaults to 128 if width and height are not specified -H, --height <HEIGHT>                Height of the output image, if not specified, it will be calculated to keep the aspect ratio
+  -c, --color                          Whether to use colors in the output image -e, --escape-each-char               Whether all characters should have an ANSI color code before each character.
 Defaults to only escape colored strings upon color change
   -i, --invert                         Inverts the weights of the characters.
 Useful for white backgrounds -C, --charset <CHARSET>              Characters used to render the image, from transparent to opaque.
-Built-in charsets: block, emoji, default, russian, slight [default: default]
+Built-in charsets: block, emoji, default, russian, slight, minimal [default: default]
+  -o, --char-override <CHAR_OVERRIDE>  Character override.
+Ignores the current charset and repeats the desired string for the entirety of the output image
   -h, --help                           Print help
   -V, --version                        Print version
 ```

 ## Features